minershive/hiveon-kb/troubleshooting/mb_setup.md

 ---
 title: General motherboard setup
+meta_description: Do you have an issue with booting your system?
+Or maybe the card is not detected?
+Here are several ways to bring things back to normal.
 ---

 Here are some steps you can take if you have some problems with booting your system or the card is not detected, and so on: